jyscao/jyscao.github.io/content/posts/05_interface-1.md

 the codebase over time.
 In short, it should never recommended.

-A slightly better approach would be to limit the conditional checks and differential behaviors to within the functions implementing the files cache themselves.
+A slightly better approach would be to limit the conditional checks and differential behaviors to within the functions implementing the textfile cache themselves.
 Doing so allows the call sites of these functions to remain largely unmodified as long as they still return the correct data regardless of whether the user chose to enable or disable the cache.

-The original files cache loads the list of filepaths using the below `s:loadFilesFromCache` function:
+The original textfile cache loads the list of filepaths using the below `s:loadFilesFromCache` function:

 ```viml